ufs-community/land-DA_workflow/docs/source/Container.rst

 Configure the Experiment
 ===========================

-Users on a system with a slurm job scheduler will need to make some minor changes to the ``submit_cycle.sh`` file.
-Open the file and change the account and queues (qos) to match the desired account and qos on the system.
-Users may also need to add the following line to the script to specify the partition:
+Users on a system with a Slurm job scheduler will need to make some minor changes to the ``submit_cycle.sh`` file.
+Open the file and change the account and queue (qos) to match the desired account and qos on the system.
+Users may also need to add the following line to the script to specify the partition.
+For example, on Jet, users can set:

 .. code-block:: console

-   #SBATCH –partition=my_partition
+   #SBATCH --partition=xjet

 Save and close the file.